-In 2016 and 2017, Tarrant County followed up the training that took place in 2015 with visits to Abu Dhabi.
-The focus of these visits was to assist and ensure laboratory implemented validated procedures, analyst training programs, and a quality management system in preparation for international accreditation.
+TCME staff continue on-going training and assistance for the laboratory in Abu Dhabi.
+The focus of these visits in 2016-2017 was to assist and ensure laboratory implemented validated procedures, analyst training programs, and a quality management system in preparation for international accreditation.
 Training and laboratory support were provided by Dr. Nizam Peerwani, Dr. Robert Johnson, Chris Heartsill, continuing the long distance partnership for learning with the Abu Dhabi Judicial Department.